-Established under the Public Records Act 1973, Public Record Office Victoria’s objectives as set out in the Act are to:
+Established under the Public Records Act 1973 PROV’s objectives are to:

 - issue standards regulating the creation, maintenance and security of public records including the selection and disposal of public records not worthy of preservation

 - advise and assist agencies in achieving compliance with issued standards